-Immediately after a car accident, your mind is occupied on your safety and healing, especially if you have injuries.
-Your next reaction is the thought of your personal possessions like your phone, purse, personal electronic devices and any other expensive or sentimental value items.
+Immediately after a car accident in Corpus Christi, your mind is occupied with your safety and healing, especially if you have injuries.
+Your next reaction is the thought of your personal possessions like your phone, purse, personal electronic devices, and any other expensive or sentimental value items.

 When you’re involved in a serious car wreck where you sustained injuries, do you know what happens to your personal possessions?
 Here’s how to quickly claim the items that are rightfully yours.